Thinkwise/docs/docs/sf/validation.md

 ## Validation assignments

-The *Assignments* tab page shows a cube with the number of validations that are assigned to a developer.
+The *Assignments* tab page shows an overview of the validation messages that are assigned to a developer.

 ![validation_assignments](assets/sf/validation_assignments.png)
 *Validation assignments*